babarlelephant/ncbi_Sra_Taxonomy_Analysis/readme.md

  (you may need: pip install requests)

-* I will produce two files: request1.txt and request2.txt
+* It will produce two files: request1.txt and request2.txt

 * With a free gmail account go into https://console.cloud.google.com/bigquery